Funding

 Here are a few examples of how you might use funding in Landscape:

-• You create a funding source for 'Department of Fish and Game'.
-From this source you create an agreement for a grant you received or expect to receive from them for $70,000 for the protection of a particular property.
+• You applied for funding from the Department of Fish and Game towards a fee acquisition project.
+You create an expectation to represent the $70,000 you think you could receive from them.
+When adding this expectation, you create a funding source for 'Dept. of Fish & Game'.
+You also create an agreement for the grant you applied for from them.
 You enter the details of that grant in the agreement details.
-Finally, you create a disbursal for $69,532.22 (the actual amount you received) in the property record when the money is disbursed.
+Finally, you create a disbursal for $69,532.22 (the actual amount you received) when the money is disbursed.
 In the future if you receive further grants, you can simply add them as new agreements to the existing source.

 • You are made aware of a funding source to protect land in your watershed to enhance climate change resilience.
 You create a funding source for the 'Mill River Watershed Resilience Grant'.
 There are a certain amount of funds available in FY2024.
 You create an agreement called 'MRWRG FY2024' and give it an amount of $200,000.
 From that agreement, you apply one disbursal of $78,999 to Property A, and one for $113,788 to Property B.